luyadev/luya.io/docs/guide/concepts/composition.md

 ## Disable the Component

-When your website is not running in an multi lingual context and/or you do not want to make use of the composition component you can turn it off by setting <class name="luya\web\Composition" prop="hidden" /> to true.
+When your website is not running in an multi-lingual context and/or you do not want to make use of the composition component you can turn it off by setting <class name="luya\web\Composition" prop="hidden" /> to true.
 As the composition will be loaded always, you can only tell the component to **not** prefix your urls with the composition patterns.

 ```php
 return [